EMDR for First Responders

 Reevaluation

-Over time it is important to reevaluate progress and determine whether EMDR has had a long-standing effect.
+Over time, it is important to reevaluate progress and determine whether EMDR has had a lasting effect.
 Exploring the patient’s quality of life and EMDR’s impact on the original target areas can help determine if additional challenges need treatment.

-First responders with PTSD can benefit from EMDR.
+Veterans with PTSD can benefit from EMDR.
 The aspects that cause some of the most painful symptoms can be minimized and even eliminated.
-The symptoms that frequently emerge for PTSD can vary but often include:
+The symptoms that frequently emerge from PTSD can differ but often include:

 • Flashbacks of traumatic experiences